 The report by IOM (the South African part written by Marilize Ackermann) analyzed surveys that were conducted with UASM placed in care across the Gauteng and Limpopo regions.
 The surveys in Gauteng were collected by The Scalabrini Centre of Cape Town and Ms Jill Stein jointly and 26 CYCCs were visited as part of the research.
 In the Limpopo region, the Scalabrini Centre of Cape Town conducted all surveys with USMC placed in care.
 Ten CYCCs participated in the Limpopo region.

-Posted in September 2017 in Research, Reports & Submissions.
+Posted in September 2017 in Research, Reports, Submissions & Resources.